joemoose/dungeoneers.d20/docs/character.md

 Next, pick one trait from each of the following three pairs that best describes your character’s outlook on life, personality, and motivation—collectively called your **drive**.
 If you prefer, roll d6; on an even result, take the first option; on an odd, take the second.

-These pairs form triads of *Bright* (empathy, protection, selflessness) and *Dark* (callousness, manipulation, self-entitlement) traits of a character’s personality.
+These pairs form triads of a character's personality traits that are *Bright* (empathy, protection, selflessness) and *Dark* (callousness, manipulation, self-entitlement).

 For example, a character with all bright traits would be the traditional hero.
 Conversely, a character with all dark traits is quite the villain.
 A mix is somewhere between those extremes.